eliamounier/optoprotein-fitness-prediction/README.md

 - joint_training = "store_true"
 - predictor_params = {}
 - predictor_name = "ev+onehot"
+-
 Note that to find the best optogenitic protein sequence, you will have to run for both the Light and Darkness dataset.

 ```bash
 python src/train_and_predict.py
 ```

+### Find the Right Sequence

-Once the model are trained and that you have predicted the fitness of your mutated sequences, use `sequence_analysis.ipynb` to determine what is the best sequence.
+After training the models and predicting the fitness of your mutated sequences, use `sequence_analysis.ipynb` to determine the best sequence.

-(Note that you can find the predicted fitness of our single mutants for both Light and Darkness, onehot and ev+onehot, in the folder `generated` as `output_dark_sinlge_mutants_onehot.csv`, `output_light_sinlge_mutants_onehot.csv`,`output_dark_sinlge_mutants_evonehot.csv`, `output_light_sinlge_mutants_evonehot.csv`.
-The double mutants files where too big to be added in the github)

-# Notebooks
+## Notebooks

 - `demo_model_analysis.ipynb`: Evaluate the models' performance using our data and demo data from the 'combining-evolutionary-and-assay-labelled-data' GitHub repository.
 - `model_analysis.ipynb`: Evaluate the models' performance based on our data and the demo data from the 'combining-evolutionary-and-assay-labelled-data' GitHub repository.